ebonnal/streamable/README.md

 )
 ```

-It has an optional `raise_at_exhaustion` parameter to raise the first catched exception when iteration ends.
+It has an optional `raise_after_exhaustion` parameter to raise the first catched exception when an iteration ends.

 ## `.observe`